Licence to work as a registered childminder – application

 German version

-• licence from the Vienna Youth and Family Offices (MAG ELF) is required to work as a registered childminder.
+A licence from the Child and Youth Welfare Service (MA 11) is required to work as a registered childminder.

 • Registered childminders must be of full legal age and capacity and have the necessary personal qualities to care for children as well as appropriate living conditions.